 We also work with Budget Car Rental Ireland on various projects on an ad hoc basis including; Website graphics, graphics for advertisements and other promotional material both for web and print.

-An artwork we designed for a bar shutter installation for the Maldron Hotel Parnell Sq.
-The client came to us with an issue that they had a black bar shutter that their customers had to look at every morning during breakfast.
-They were looking for a montage of images that represented Ireland.
+Artwork we designed for a bar shutter installation for the Maldron Hotel Parnell Square, Dublin.
+The client came to us, hoping we could brighten up the black bar shutter which their customers had to look at every morning during breakfast.
+They were interested in a montage of images that represented Ireland.

-We put together a chopped up collage using amazing images from all over Ireland and created a seamless feel by blending the foreground and horizons while keeping the middle of the photos chopped up.
-The landscape spans between 2 seas and is a combination of scenery, animals and roads.
+We put together a chopped up collage using amazing images from all over Ireland creating a seamless blend of the foreground and horizons while keeping the middle of the photos chopped up.
+The landscape spans between two seas and is a combination of scenery, animals and roads.

 The artwork was printed and installed by Russell at WallArt.

-A printed program we did for the Irish Sponsorship Summit event in February 2016.
+A printed programme we created for the Irish Sponsorship Summit event in February 2016.
 These were distributed among the attendees and were a reflection of the branding we put together for the event.

-When we moved into our new office we did some interior development and decided that there was a need for a barrier to separate 2 areas, but something unique, industrial and also light-weight.
+When we moved into our new office we did some interior development and decided that there was a need for a barrier to separate two areas.
+We decided on something unique, industrial and also light-weight.

-The 3 bulbs represent the founding partners of the company and one of the bulbs has a different socket, which represents the fact that one of us always has a different and more inovative idea/view for every project.
+The three bulbs represent the founding partners of the company and one of the bulbs has a different socket, which represents the fact that one of us always has a different and more innovative idea/view for every project.

 The visuals we did for the DIT Fashion Show 2016 event.

-The project included quick-enough design of a Student Design Competition poster (which was used as the main visual to promote the competition) as well as 2 main Fashion Show posters.
+This project included the rapid design of a Student Design Competition poster (which was used as the main visual to promote the competition) as well as two main Fashion Show posters.

-The theme this year was "My Metropolis: The Story of a City" and the designs of the main poster reflect the theme by showing different sides to the city and how each person has their own Metrolopis they can relate to.
+The theme this year was "My Metropolis: The Story of a City" and the designs of the main poster reflect the theme by exhibiting the different shades of the city and how each person has their own special metropolis.

-The general direction for both the theme and poster artwork was created by the very talented Creative Team of the DIT Fashion Show committee and we helped them turn their ideas into reality through a number of creative meetings both for the theme name and the visuals.
+The general direction for both the theme and poster artwork was created by the very talented Creative Team of the DIT Fashion Show committee.
+We helped them turn their ideas into reality through a number of creative meetings for both the theme name and the visuals.

-The artwork for the 2 main posters was done in a very short time starting on a Monday, when we were presented the final general direction, leading to a full photoshoot the following day with a great photographer Kevin Collins and the final visuals being finalized by that Thursday afternoon.
+The artwork for the two main posters was done in a very short time.
+Starting on a Monday, we presented the final general direction, leading to a full photoshoot the following day with a great photographer, Kevin Collins.
+The visuals were finalized by that Thursday afternoon.

-We always love working with the DIT Fashion Show projects as they allow us to get very creative in a very short space of time, which keeps us on our toes and which is exactly why we do what we do.
+We always love working with the DIT Fashion Show projects as they allow us to get very creative in a very short space of time.
+This keeps us on our toes which is exactly why we do what we do.

-This was a re-branding project for a small-business print shop.
+This was a rebranding project for a small print shop.

-The project involved design of a new logo, branding guidelines, letter heads, business cards and flyers as well as a strong colour palette, which transleted across all the print media and interior of the shop.
+The project involved the design of a new logo, branding guidelines, letterheads, business cards and flyers as well as a strong colour palette, which translated across all the print media and interior of the shop.

 Print Shop Location: